Noxbru/Rands/README.md

 which ones to have.
 And you can also choose whether you want to be able to use states or not.

+There's also an option to choose a preferred generator, this has to be the function that generates the random numbers.
+This preferred generator will be used in the future to produce numbers from distribution and in some tests.

 ## Issues list
 Here I will write down all the things of the library I think are issues and need to be repaired, or at least noticed.